panlab-bioinfo/RAfilter/README.md

 kmfilter filter -o test/ -p ref.pos query.pos alignment.paf
 ```

 This step will generate the last filtered result using orgin format and a simple filter report.
+The sample test file can be accessed on XXXXXXXX.

 ## Declaration and cite